NEMSLinux/nems-docs/check_commands/usage/microsoft-windows/check_wmi.rst

 **To grant DCOM permissions to a remote user**

-This limits users other than those configured from remotely accessing WMI.

 1. On the monitored host machine, at the Windows Run prompt, type *DCOMCNFG* and press Enter.